What is liver cancer?

 Two blood vessels supply your liver with blood.
 They are the hepatic artery and the hepatic portal vein.

 Just before it reaches the liver, the blood in the portal vein comes through the gut (digestive system).
-As it flows through, it picks up the carbohydrates, proteins, fats and vitamins.
-These are the nutrients that the digestive system breaks down from the food that you eat.
+As it flows through, it picks up the nutrients that the digestive system breaks down from the food that you eat.
+These include carbohydrates, proteins, fats and vitamins.
 The blood then carries these nutrients to the liver.

 Diagram showing the liver, its blood supply and the hepatic bile ducts